swissquote/crafty/docs/Why.md

 impossible.
 With Crafty we embedded all options that need to respect the Swissquote Standards (Our CSS and JavaScript Guideline for example)

 But we also expose a lot of configuration options to the final user.
-By doing it this way, you can freely benefit from very advanced features without any complex configuration, but can tweak many things to your specific needs.
+By doing it this way, you can have advanced features without any complex configuration, but can tweak most configurations to your specific needs.

 ### Community

-The community around tools like **Babel**, **ESLint**, **Webpack** and others are very active.
-Tens of issues are created and resolved each week, new features come very often, always improved documentation and reliability.
+The community around tools like **Babel**, **ESLint**, **Webpack** and others are thriving.
+Tens of issues are created and resolved each week, new features come often, always improved documentation and reliability.

 ## Why we developed our solution instead of an existing one

 Some solutions outside Swissquote do a similar job, like [neutrino](https://neutrino.js.org/).
-However they all tend to be very opinionated and not offering many options to tailor the solution to our needs.
+But they tend to be too opinionated and not offering options to tailor the solution to our needs.
-Or they are made only for one specific tool.
+Or they are made for one specific tool.

 For example:

 * [create-react-app](https://github.com/facebookincubator/create-react-app) is
   meant to create React applications with Babel and Webpack.
-You can't use TypeScript and you can't create multiple bundles.
+You can't use TypeScript and you are limited to one bundle.
-* [neutrino](https://neutrino.js.org/) is more configurable but still allows to create only one bundle and only for Webpack.
+* [neutrino](https://neutrino.js.org/) is more configurable but still allows to is limited to one bundle and Webpack.